gem-pasteur/macsyfinder/doc/source/modeler_guide/package.rst

 Model configuration
 -------------------

-The modeler have the possibility to specify some options that are specific to its package, different than the MacSyFinder defaults (`new in v2`) in the `model_conf.xml` file.
+The modeler has the possibility to specify some options that are specific to their package, different than the MacSyFinder defaults in the `model_conf.xml` file. ``NEW in v2``

 These options can be grouped in two families: the scoring weights and filtering options.